jjlee0802cu/Ritmo_Rhythm-Game/README.md

 ---
 Run the Game.java class

+Playing requires nothing more than a sense of the rhythm, a small degree of patience, and dexterity.

-Controls: Q W E R for the 4 note-lanes
+Controls: Q W E R buttons for the 4 note-lanes

 In the Works